ishgupta/Getting-And-Cleaning-Data--Fitness-tracking-on-Smartphones/README.md

 CodeBook gives a very brief description about the experiment done, and the details of what the data set would include.

-Data set is also attached along with the repository for all the files referred for this Exercise.